BUSINESS AND SUPPORT SERVICES

 COLLECTION OF DELINQUENT OBLIGATIONS

-A third party collection company is used to attempt collection of returned checks for up to 90 days.
+A third party collection company may be used to attempt collection of returned checks for up to 90 days.
 If the third party is unsuccessful in collection payment the check is returned to the College at which time the necessary paper work will be completed and turn the check over to the District Attorney’s Office.

 This section applies to unclaimed property (outstanding checks) that has been abandoned by the owner for a period of time ranging from one year to 15 years.
 The College adheres to Title 6 of the Texas Property Code which governs the State of Texas Unclaimed Property Program